Want your own “barn find”? Let your car sit untouched for a year! But like Patrick Swayze said, “nobody puts baby in the corner…nobody”.

 But that doesn’t me I don’t have time make a few clicks here, and toss a few things into the shopping cart.
 I recently picked up these:

 Fuel injectors!
 Last post I did for the new battery terminals, I found that the injectors were being held down by some kind of tired silicon adhesive.
 One touch and the engine starts to fade drastically!!
+Was able to pick up these Standard FJ707 injectors at a good price, and just to provide good maintenance for the engine.

 Here’s a brief un-boxing: